 Alan is a commercial litigation partner, with broad experience of corporate and commercial disputes.
 Alan has extensive experience of litigation before the High Court, as well as other forms of dispute resolution such as arbitration and mediation.
 Alan is also an accredited CEDR mediator.

 Legal 500 praises Alan, saying he “is particularly experienced in cases involving Russia and the CIS”.
 In fact, most of Alan’s work has an international element and he is used to working with international clients.
-Many of his cases involve parallel proceedings abroad, and Alan has experience of international asset tracing and enforcement.
+Alan has experience of international asset tracing and enforcement.
+Chambers 2014 notes his “experience of advising on multi-jurisdictional fraud cases” and clients and contacts describe him as a "hard-working, thorough and extremely good litigation handler."

 Alan has particular experience of cases involving insolvency.
 He has acted for and against insolvency practitioners, both in the UK and abroad.
 His experience includes acting for the Norwegian trustees in bankruptcy of Hilmar Reksten, the largest bankruptcy in Norway at the time.
 Alan is also experienced at advising directors on their duties and liabilities before and after insolvency, and advising creditors of insolvent companies.